 What we offer

-The National Trust Textile Conservation Studio is our only in-house conservation treatment facility.
+The National Trust Textile Conservation Studio is our only specialist in-house textile conservation treatment facility.
 As well as ensuring our own significant textile collection is maintained, we also offer our expertise to external organisations and private clients.

 We provide a competitive textile conservation service and our expertise and specialist facilities enable us to treat the Trust’s most significant, and often complex textile projects, offering continuity of care and management.